stealthpatch/Stealth_Patch/README.md

 # StealthPatch
-Load any patch in Black Ops you want, completely undetected.
+Load any patch for Black Ops that you want, completely undetected.

 Based on [LinkerMod](https://github.com/Nukem9/LinkerMod).